Ready to improve?

 This approach provides a more diverse and natural-looking link profile while still signaling to search engines the relevance of the linked content.

-An example of partial match anchor text would be “SEO content marketing services,” which will link to a page about content marketing.
+An example of partial match anchor text would be “check your rankings,” which links to a blog about how to check Google rankings.

-This helps strike a balance between optimization and a more natural, diverse link profile.
+This helps strike a balance between anchor text optimization and a more natural, diverse link profile.

-By incorporating related terms and variations, partial match anchors contribute to a more organic and user-friendly link building strategy.
+By incorporating related terms and variations, partial match anchors contribute to a more organic and stronger link building strategy.

 This helps to avoid the potential pitfalls associated with over-optimization that can occur when using exact match anchors excessively.